Restoring the Plains Bison: America's National Mammal

 An American bison with thick, dark fur, a sturdy body, a large head and two short, curved horns stands in tall grasses on the American Prairie Reserve in Montana

 Bison used to roam the Great Plains in tens of millions.
-Overhunting and habitat loss brought these iconic animals to the brink of extinction by the beginning of the 20th century.
-Today, remnants of their species live in confined spaces where they are reintroduced.
+Overhunting and habitat loss brought these iconic animals to the brink of extinction by the early 20th century.
+Today, remnants of their species live in small spaces where they've been reintroduced – but their role in shaping grasslands remains vital.

 The value of a keystone species